-Phil Rondeau continued his dominant late model career by winning his 6th track championship and capturing 11 feature wins during the season.
-It was the 4th time in the last 6 years he posted double digit wins and upped his career win total to 69.
-Along with besting Don Collins and George "Moose" Hewitt for most points championships in one division, he tied Bob Potter with most overall track championships.
-If that wasn't enough, Phil also won 5 features in a row for the second time in his career (1989).
+Phil Rondeau continued to rack up the hardware by winning his 6th Speedbowl championship and capturing 11 feature wins during the season.
+It was the 4th time in the last 6 years he posted double digit wins.
+Along with besting Don Collins and Moose Hewitt for most championships in one division, he tied Bob Potter with most overall track championships.
+If that wasn’t enough, Phil also won 5 features in a row for the second time in his career (1989).
+Jerry Young won 3 times, the most by any other LM competitor in 1992.

 Joe Machnik set fast time in a time trial event for the Limited Sportsman division.
 His time of 18.32 bested the previous record of 18.46 set the previous season by Charles Bailey III.
 Time trial qualifying events for both the Late Models and SK Modifieds were postponed, then eventually cancelled.